11 Ways to Be a Sustainable Traveler

 If your language skills are good enough, you might then even end up having a conversation about why you’re avoiding single-use products, perhaps with someone who had never considered the issue before.

-Whilst you should always avoid being or seeming patronizing at all costs, it can’t hurt to discuss your beliefs with other people, and it could do an awful lot of good.
+Whilst you should always avoid being or seeming patronizing at all costs, it can’t hurt to discuss your beliefs with other people, and it could do an awful lot of good to sow the seed of sustainability in someone’s mind.

 - Slow and Steady Wins the Race